-It is now a legal requirement for certain organisations to collect customer, visitor and staff contact details for contact tracing purposes.
-This requirement applies to restaurants, pubs and other venues in the tourism and hospitality sector.
+This guidance is for businesses who are either encouraged or legally required to collect customer, visitor and staff contact details for contact tracing purposes.
+It applies to restaurants, pubs, venues in the tourism and hospitality sector and other settings where COVID-19 is likely to spread.
 It also applies to close contact businesses such as barbers, tailors or beauticians.
-You should check the government guidelines for where you operate to determine whether it is necessary for you to do this.
+Check the government guidelines for where you operate to determine whether you should do this.
 Government guidance has been published and varies for England, Northern Ireland, Scotland and Wales.

-This guidance applies to those who are required to maintain records of staff, customers and visitors at their premises for contact tracing purposes as set out in the Government guidance.
-Here you’ll find advice on collecting, storing, sharing and deleting the personal data you’ve been asked to obtain.
+On this page you’ll find advice on collecting, storing, sharing and deleting the personal data you obtain.
 This guidance is designed for those who have limited experience of collecting and retaining personal data for business purposes.

-If your organisation is not legally required by government to collect customer information for contact tracing purposes, please see our case studies for guidance.
+If your organisation is not encouraged through government guidance or legally required to collect customer information for contact tracing purposes, please see our case studies for guidance.

 - What do we need to tell visitors, customers and staff when we collect their data for the contact tracing scheme?